 Now that you know what a W2 employee is, you can learn about 1099 workers (also known as 1099 employees).
 When you think of a 1099 worker, you may automatically think of an independent contractor.
 Instead, there are multiple different types of workers that can be a 1099 like a freelancer, consultant, etc. However, one of the more popular options is an independent contractor.
 When a business owner is considering their options, this is a popular choice because these types of employees typically cost 30% less to hire.

 Now that you understand the basics of each type of worker, it’s time to compare the difference between a 1099 vs W2 employee.
-Let’s start off by understanding the difference and then we can get a deeper look at the pros and cons for each option when it comes to hiring them.
 There are some main differences to consider when comparing a 1099 vs W2 worker.
-The biggest differences are:
+But before we break down each of these, we want to discuss the two most important differences between these types of employees: protection and taxes.
+After all this, we’ll better be able to describe the pros and cons of 1099 vs W2 workers.

 W2 employees are the ones that have some of the most protection.
 That’s because there are labor laws that specify employment protections.
 For example, there is the Fair Labor Standards Act (FLSA) that requires the federal minimum wage and specifies that it is $7.25, talks about overtime protections, and more.